Parquery/icontract/docs/source/usage.rst

 .. note::

-	The inheritance from :class:`DBC` or using the meta class :class:`icontract.DBCMeta` is necessary so that the invariants are correctly passed over from the parent to the child class.
-Otherwise, it is undefined how invariants will be stacked in case of inheritance.
+	The inheritance from :class:`DBC` or using the meta class :class:`icontract.DBCMeta` is necessary so that the contracts are correctly inherited from the parent to the child class.
+Otherwise, it is undefined behavior how invariants, preconditions and postconditions will be inherited; most probably breaking the Liskov substitution principle.

-	This undefined behavior is due to the fact that invariants will be stored as a list in the base class, which is then passed as reference to the child class.
-The invariants decorator in the child class will add the invariants to that list, thus inadvertently populating the invariants of the base class as well!
+	In particular, the contracts are collapsed into lists for efficiency.
+If your child class does not inherit from :class:`DBC` or you do not use the meta class :class:`icontract.DBCMeta`, the inherited contracts in the child class will leak, and thus contracts from the child will be inserted into the parent class.

+	Hence, make sure you always use :class:`DBC` or :class:`icontract.DBCMeta` when dealing with inheritance.

 When no contracts are specified in the child class, all contracts are inherited from the parent class as-are.